 Using air conditioning and heating while driving will noticeably decrease your battery charge and reduce your range.
-As such, avoid using the AC and Heating where necessary to conserve your energy consumption.
+As such, avoid using the AC and heating to conserve your energy consumption.

 Getting a home EV charging station installed is the perfect way to eliminate range anxiety.
 A home EV charger provides ultimate convenience and ensures your car will have a fully charged battery for when you need it.

 If you’re looking to make the switch to a dedicated smart home EV charger, browse our exciting range here.
-Or, if you still don’t know where to start, contact us on 03333 44 96 99, our expert customer service team are always happy to help.
+Or, if you still don’t know where to start, contact us on 03333 44 96 99 or fill in the contact form below.
+Our expert customer service team are always happy to help.

 This type of electric charger has it's own cable to charge your car.

 This type of electric charger requires a seperate cable to charge your car.

 You decide the amount of months.